liljencrantz/crush/README.md

 Further work is required when it comes to job control, terminal emulation and various other integration points.

-### Serialization

-Crush can serialize and deserialize data to various popular formats like json and toml.
-Use e.g. `json:from` and `json:to` to deserialize and serialize data, respectively.
-These file formats allow data sharing between different languages, but only support a subset of all Crush data types.

-Crush also has a language specific serialization format called Pup.
-The Pup-format is protobuf-based, and it's schema is available [here](src/crush.proto).
-The advantage of Pup is that all crush types, including classes and closures, can be serialized into this format.
-But because Pup is Crush-specific, it's useless for data sharing.

 ### Executing remote commands